streaming-across-network/360_video_streaming_across_the_network/README.md

 ***
-# Setting up the Meta Quest 2 and the Oculus Developer Hub (OHD)
+# Setting up the Meta Quest 2 and the Oculus Developer Hub (OHD):

 ## Preexisting requierments: